MalcolmLattimore/base-auction-miniapp/README.md

 - Any relevant documentation has been updated
 - New behavior is described clearly
 - Existing functionality is not broken unintentionally

+## Notes

+This README is based on the currently available project information.

+As more implementation details are added to the repository, this document should be updated to reflect the actual setup, architecture, and usage patterns.